 Mobile point of sale— mPOS for short — is exactly what it sounds like: a point of sale on a wireless, mobile device.
 This approach to sales transactions has allowed workers to do business efficiently in many different locations.
 Here are some ways that mobile restaurant POS can improve your business’s potential for growth and success.

 Having handheld technology can also lead to better order accuracy, especially when dealing with specific order modifications.
-And in regards to payment, mobile, handheld technology gives customers more flexibility and peace of mind by allowing them to see transactions happen tableside.
+And in regards to payment, mobile, handheld technology gives customers more flexibility and peace of mind by allowing them to see transactions happen tableside with contactless payments.
 What’s more, mobile payment options mean their payment methods never even leave their hands.
 In a nutshell, mobility makes the restaurant experience more efficient for everyone.